qingwei91/qingwei91.github.io/src/pages/crdt/index.md

 # Conclusion

-Personally, I think my main take-away of doing this exercise is the importance of distill a computing problem into its absolute essence and encode into using a powerful expressive type system.
-It helps us to reason about the problem and solution, for instance, we know that for a type to be a CmRDT, it needs to provide 3 methods and fulfill the commutative property of 2 of those methods.
-And we can compose these algebra to implement other opertaions while maintaining certain guarantee, the way we test it being a good example.
+I hope this exercise shows the usefulness of distilling a problem into its absolute essence and encode into using a powerful expressive type system.

+It helps us to reason about problem and solution without much noise, for instance, we know that for a type to be a CmRDT, it needs to provide 3 methods and fulfill the commutative property of 2 of those methods.
+We can then compose these algebra to that provides interesting properties, an example here is our ability to leverage the typeclass to implement property check.